The Best Instant Cameras in 2023

 Best Instant Camera for Kids: Dragon Touch InstantFun2

-We recently wrote about the Best Cameras for Beginners in 2022, and if you have a budding shutterbug of your own, you should definitely give that article a look.
+We recently wrote about the Best Cameras for Beginners, and if you have a budding shutterbug of your own, you should definitely give that article a look.
 Instant cameras weren’t a good fit to include in that guide, but it is undeniable that for the youngest of the pre-adults, the satisfaction of pressing click and immediately having a tangible photograph is too joyful to leave overlooked for long — the extraordinary sales of Fujifilm’s Instax cameras and film is all the proof you need.
 So, we want to give a special mention to the Dragon Touch InstantFun2, a camera specifically created for young children.

 The whimsy of this camera is evident right out of the box when you see the cute cat-ear design that tops the body, and the commitment to a child’s fun only becomes more evident when you realize the camera comes with markers and stickers to decorate the device.
 Usability is exactly as intuitive and simple as it needs to be for the target audience, with the camera featuring only five easy buttons to do all they need to do.
 On the back, there is an LCD screen showing your child what they are about to shoot.
 It is frankly impossible for this to be any easier to use.